 - Monshipour did not fight again for two and a half years following the bout.
 He returned in December of 2008 and won three consecutive bouts before challenging Anselmo Moreno for the WBA Bantamweight Title.
 Monshipour lost the bout by split decision and promptly retired in 2009 with a career record of 31-4-2 and 21 KOs.

 - Sithchatchawal defended his title seven months later in Thailand against Celestino Caballero and lost via 3rd Round stoppage.
-Following the loss, he fought 18 more times at went 14-2-2, but never again got a shot at a world title.
+Following the loss, he fought 18 more times and went 14-2-2, but never again got a shot at a world title.
 On January 6, 2010 he was stopped in the 4th Round by Fernando Otic 12-7 (9 KOs) and retired with a career record of 60-4-3 with 43 KOs.

 Awards & Recognitions